gborelli89/VisualEFM.jl/README.md

 * `figtitle`: the title of the image produced (default: no title)
 * `ref_img`: image to be ploted as a backgroud image for the erosion pattern (default: no image)
 * `ksize`: the size of the kernel for the Gaussian blur (function `VisualEFM.applyGaussian` - default: `ksize=3`)
-* `thrfun`: The threshold algorithm which should be appied for image binarization (default: `Otsu()`, see the documentation of[ImageBinarization.jl](https://zygmuntszpak.github.io/ImageBinarization.jl/stable/) for other algorithms)
+* `thrfun`: The threshold algorithm which should be appied for image binarization (default: `Otsu()`, see the documentation of [ImageBinarization.jl](https://zygmuntszpak.github.io/ImageBinarization.jl/stable/) for other algorithms)
 * `nclose`: number of times the algorithms `ImageMorphology.dilate!` and `ImageMorphology.erode!` are applied in sequence to produce closing in the `VisualEFM.getDiffPattern` function (default: `nclose=1`)
 * `col`: RGBA color that shoud be appied for the erosion pattern (default: `col=RGBA(1.0,0.0,0.0,0.5)`)
 * `showPlot`: if true (default) a figure is presented.